Jyotsna1508/currency-calculator/README.md

 This project has Auth Interceptor to add Secuirty token to each API call

 ## AuthGaurd
-This project has AuthGaurd with canActivate feature, currently it is returning true.One can add more conditions to let authorized users access any particular section.
+This project has AuthGaurd with canActivate feature.It is base guard and any authorization related to code can be added as per requirement

 ## RxJS Operators
 This project has multiple RxJS operators such as observables, takeUntill, Subject